ghoneycutt/puppet-docs/source/guides/style_guide.markdown

 {% highlight ruby %}
     file { '/tmp/readme.txt':
       mode => $::operatingsystem ? {
-        debian => '0777',
+        'debian' => '0777',
-        redhat => '0776',
+        'redhat' => '0776',
-        fedora => '0007',
+        'fedora' => '0007',
       }
     }
 {% endhighlight %}

 ### 10.2.
 Defaults for Case Statements and Selectors

 Case statements should have default cases.
-Additionally, the default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.
+Additionally, the default case should fail the catalog compilation.
 If you want the default case to be "do nothing," include it as an explicit `default: {}` for clarity's sake.

 For selectors, default selections should only be omitted if you explicitly want catalog compilation to fail when no value matches.